-There are two acceptable methods for application of spaced sheathing: One is to space 1 x 4 boards to coincide with the weather exposure (Table 2, Page 24) of the shingles (Figure 5).
+There are two acceptable methods for application of spaced sheathing: One is to space 1 \times 4 boards to coincide with the weather exposure of the shingles (Table 2, Page 25) (Figure 5).
 Thus, if the shingles are to be laid at 5 1/2" to the weather, the sheathing boards would also be spaced at 5 1/2" on center.
-In this method of application each shingle is nailed to the center of the 1 x 4 board.
+In this method of application each shingle is nailed to the center of the 1 \times 4 board.
 With 7 1/2" weather exposures, the center of the sheathing board shall equal the distance of the weather exposure.